 Note: If the project includes a triple basin and a grit trap (mud basin), verify that the discharge from the grit trap (mud basin) bypasses the triple basin. - e.
 Drainage from Multi-Story Parking Garages With Open Wall Areas.
 Floor drains for multi-story parking garages that have open exterior walls where 50% or more of the floor to ceiling space is open must connect to the storm sewer system.
 All stories with less than 50% open exterior wall area must connect to the sanitary sewer system and shall have a triple basin before connection to the receiving system.
 In all cases, if the top story of the garage is open to the sky, that area must be connected to the separate storm sewer system within the property, even if the remainder of the building is connected to the sanitary sewer system as mentioned above. - f.
 Laundry facilities.
 Lint trap for laundromats, commercial laundries, and apartment complexes with laundry rooms. - g.
 Swimming Pools.
-For indoor swimming pools: filter backwash, deck drains, and main drains must discharge into the sanitary sewer system.
-For outdoor pools: filter backwash and main drains must discharge into the sanitary sewer system, and deck drains must discharge into the storm sewer system.
-Filter media shall not be discharged into the sewers.
-If the receiving sanitary sewer system does not have sufficient capacity for the main drain discharge, it may be routed into a storm sewer system provided that only dechlorinated pH neutral water is discharged.
-Detailed plumbing plans must be submitted clearly showing the route of the flow of water from the above-mentioned pool facilities to their point of discharge into a public sewer system.
-A note must be included on the plans indicating that the pool shall not be drained earlier than 24 hours following a rainfall.
+For indoor swimming pools: filter backwash, deck drains, and main drain must discharge to the sanitary sewer system.
+No filter media shall be discharged into the sewers.
+If receiving sanitary sewer system has insufficient capacity for the main drain discharge, the main drain discharge may be routed to a storm sewer.
+Detailed plumbing plans must be submitted clearly showing the route of the flow of water from the above mentioned pool facilities to their point of discharge to a public sewer system.
+For outdoor pools: deck drains and main drains connect to the storm sewer system.
+Filter backwash pit discharges to a sanitary sewer.
+Outdoor pools shall be drained into the storm sewer system.
+A note must be included on the plans that the pool will not be drained earlier than 24 hours following a rainfall.